Full blood count

 The results don't always give a definitive diagnosis, but can give pointers about health problems, which may then require further investigation.

-High haemoglobin could indicate lung disease or bone marrow problems.
+- High haemoglobin can suggest lung disease or problems with bone marrow.

-High white blood cell counts may suggest the body is fighting off an infection, or in rare cases, it might be a sign of leukaemia or blood cancer.
+- High white blood cell counts could indicate the immune system is fighting an infection, but in rare cases, can also signify leukaemia or blood cancer.

-High platelet counts can mean inflammatory conditions, an infection, or bone marrow conditions.
+- High platelet counts can mean inflammation, infections, or conditions affecting the bone marrow.